Natural Buckthorn and Invasive Species Control in Southeast Minnesota

 Our approach begins with an ecological assessment of your land—understanding what native communities are present, what’s been lost, and what it will take to bring them back.
 Then we develop a custom multi-year management plan that may include:

 Prescribed goat grazing: Our animals are specially bred and selected for targeted grazing work.
 They thrive on steep terrain, love to eat buckthorn and other invasive shrubs, and methodically deplete invasive root reserves over multiple seasons—eliminating them rather than just setting them back.
+Learn more about prescribed goat grazing.

 Prescribed fire: Fire is one of the most powerful restoration tools for the Driftless’s oak savannas and prairies.
 We conduct controlled burns when ecological conditions are right, clearing accumulated brush and stimulating native plant regeneration.
+Learn more about our prescribed fire practices.

 Forestry mowing and mechanical clearing: When brush density is too high for goats alone, our heavy equipment can open up the canopy fast, creating conditions for accelerated grazing follow-through.
+Learn more about forestry mowing and mechanical clearing.

 Projects that combine these methods consistently achieve the fastest and most lasting results.
 Goats alone make a huge difference; goats followed by a well-timed burn can transform a woodland in just a few seasons.

-Case Study: Great River Greening
+Case Study: River Bend Nature Center, Faribault

 Serving Southeast Minnesota’s Public and Private Landowners